bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part1/README.md

 ### Redirection Operators

-'>' redirect output and overwrite file.
+'>' Redirect output and overwrite file.
 '>>' Redirect output and append to a file

 ### User Identification